MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/authoring-home-overview.md

 Notifications are used throughout site builder to inform you when actions are completed.
 For example, a notification might state, "Your page has been published" to inform you that a publish action was successful.

 Notifications can also inform you about errors that were encountered while an action was being performed.
-Select the error notification to open its message.
-The information in this message can help you resolve the error.
+The information in the message can help you resolve the error.
+To view an error notification message, select the notification.

 You can clear notifications from the notification menu by selecting **Remove** at the bottom of the notification message.
 To clear notifications in bulk, select **Remove all** at the bottom of the notification menu.